The 18 Best Compliments Anyone Can Ever Receive

 “You’re the best teacher I’ve ever had”

 We all want our efforts in the workplace to be appreciated and valued.
 “A student told me in her holiday card that I was the best teacher she ever had, and that I made her want to be a teacher when she grows up,” says Leslie Weintraub, 39, of Hillsborough, New Jersey.
 Weintraub says she felt emotional and got choked up when she read the message.
 “It was a great reminder to me about why I teach and what I really love about my profession,” she says.
 “It also made me feel that what I do has meaning and that I’m making an impact, which isn’t a feeling I get all the time.”
-Check out the heartfelt story of a student who became pen pals and lifelong friends with her middle school teacher.

 “You’re extraordinary and can accomplish anything, but you’re crazy and your ideas will never work”